Asseco puts off Nasdaq listing, eyes Russian takeover

 The group, which operates in Europe and in Israel, surprised the market with a six percent rise in its second-half net profit to 91 million zlotys on the back of a 22 percent leap in sales to 1.4 billion - 70 percent of which it generated abroad.

-It now has a group backlog of 4.86 billion zlotys - 77 percent of which is built on its own software, but has to fight to keep up margins after it lost one of its most lucrative contracts, with insurer PZU PZU.WA, to U.S. Guidewire (GWRE.N) earlier this year.
+It now has a group backlog of 4.86 billion zlotys - 77 percent of which is built on its own software, but has to fight to keep up margins after it lost one of its most lucrative contracts, with insurer PZU, to U.S. Guidewire earlier this year.